 How to know what to choose from all the drinks in Mexico – in Mexico drinks are known as refrescos and bebidas – thirst quenching is an art in Mexico, from cerveza to agua frescos the creation of fresh and interesting beverages has been elevated from the simple to the sublime.

-Refrescos or refreshments in Mexico are generally speaking soft drinks or pop.
+Refrescos or drinks in Mexico are generally speaking soft drinks or pop.
 Most soft drinks here are made with cane sugar and have a very different taste than those from North of the border made with high fructose corn syrup.
 Coke is the most popular refresco in Mexico other refrescos include Manzano a light bubbly apple based soda, Limon a sparkling drink with Mexican limes and Naranja an orange sparkling soda.

 10 Popular Mexican Drinks to try

 There is a huge variety of street food in Mexico and the accompanying beverages can be very confusing.
 We can divide these Mexican drinks into categories which are “beers”, alcohol-based, fruit and flower based, Coffee and Atole.
 The Mexicans have a talent for creating beautifully refreshing non-alcoholic drinks from fruits and flowers that are indigenous to the various regions.
 Of course, they are also masters of tequila and mezcal.

 Aguas Frescas (cool waters) are a combination of fruits, cereals, flowers, or seeds blended with sugar and water to make light non-alcoholic beverages.
 Some of the more common flavours include tamarind, hibiscus, and agua de horchata.